vend/peg/README.md

 ## How to use
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-The current [Heroku](https://www.heroku.com/) hosted image is found at: https://radiant-everglades-52692.herokuapp.com/
+Deploy the application to [Heroku](https://www.heroku.com/) so that you have access to the logs, or use the hosted image that can be found at: https://radiant-everglades-52692.herokuapp.com/

 To use it, you need to add a Credit Card payment type in Vend and specify the